A Trail Association's First Steps on Trailforks

 Trail Karma allows a Trailforks user to donate directly to a local Trail Association that is responsible for advocating and maintaining the trails they ride.
 Donations go directly from the user to the Trail Association and can be done on the website or right from the Trailforks App.

 The process of connecting a Trail Association to Trail Karma is very simple.
 We simply connect the email that the club uses with PayPal; global admins at Trailforks will verify this information and once approved than any donations from users will go directly to the group.
 Trailforks does not take a cut and the only fees associated with the program are taken by PayPal.

-If your local Trail Association's PayPal info is missing than please send Trailforks an EMAIL.
+If your local Trail Association's PayPal info is missing than please send Trailforks an email to [email protected].

 Step 3: Get you and your board setup with admin access.

 If you have a personal Pinkbike account than just send us your username and we'll add you to an Admin group for your Trail Association.
 If you don't have a personal Pinkbike account than you can create one HERE.

 PLEASE DO NOT CREATE A SHARED ACCOUNT FOR YOUR ENTIRE GROUP!

 Shared accounts have a number of disadvantages, including a lack of accountability and communication.
 We also want all of your board members to take advantage of using the site as users, that includes sharing rides, liking trails and submitting Trail Reports.